isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Incident at Exeter 1965.md

 ---
-description: The Exeter incident of 1965 stands as one of the most thoroughly documented and widely discussed UFO cases in American history.
-Taking place in the early...
-layout: default
 title: 'The Incident at Exeter (1965): A Critical Analysis of the Evidence'
 permalink: /ufo-top-100/incident-at-exeter-1965/
-date: '2025-04-17 12:09:19 '
+date: '2025-04-17 16:08:11 '
 image: /assets/images/UFO - Top 100/Incident at Exeter 1965-Full-Text.svg
+description: 'Exploring The Incident at Exeter (1965): A Critical Analysis of the Evidence within the context of UFO - Top 100.'
 ---

 ---